vncnz/heimdallr/README.md

 Battery status, level, and estimated time remaining are collected by Heimdallr itself, so you will always have access to this information.

-Initially, I implemented this UI using the Ignis framework (Python + GTK), but it was consuming about 176 MB of RAM.
+Initially, I implemented the previous version of UI using the Ignis framework (Python + GTK), but it was consuming about 176 MB of RAM.
 So I rewrote the UI in Rust, communicating directly with Wayland and avoiding the GTK toolkit.
 With this approach, memory usage dropped to approximately 34 MB on my laptop.
+Now, adding new functionalities, memory usage is 43 MB.
 The impact on average load is around 0.01, so really small.
 I measured the impact on average load as the ratio between the time spent with the Heimdallr process in "Running" or "disk-sleep" status and the total measurement time.

 ---

 Oh, if the screen looks too empty, that’s by design: I like minimalism.
 No status bar, Niri as WM, and this is my daily driver.

-## Screenshots
+## Screenshots (old UI)

 Clock1, light blue border; battery charging; high RAM, medium load, and light disk usage alarms:
 ![With border, several icons, charging](./screenshots/with_border_and_icons.png)